ayushdj/CardMemoryGame/README.md

 Data Structures Used:

-	- list -> to store the names of the face card files and the names on the leaderboard
+list -> to store the names of the face card files and the names on the leaderboard dictionaries (Hash Map) -> to store the 8/10/12 different turtle objects for both the back facing
-	- dictionaries -> to store the 8/10/12 different turtle objects for both the back facing and front facing cards.
+					  and front facing cards.
 So for example, if the user selected to play a game with 12 cards, there will be 24 turtle objects.
-12 turtles for each face card and 12 objects for each back facing card
-	- string -> to store the names of the players
+12 turtles for each face card and 12 objects for each back facing card string -> to store the names of the players

 Approach to Testing:

 In order to see that my game works as planned, I tested the following scenarios: If the user doesn't enter a valid name (i.e. a name with a length greater than 0), then I force them to re-enter an actual name such that the leaderboard can keep track of it.
 I did this by simply hitting "enter" without a name entered into the area where it asks for a name.
 Also, if the user doesn't enter either exactly 8, 10 or 12 cards, I force them to re-enter the number until it can go through.
 I entered inputs of 7, 9, 11 and numbers greater than 12.
 It worked as expected; it didn't start the game until the user enter either 8, 10 or 12.
 With regard to leaderboard testing, I created a dummy file with temporary scores to see if it would load them in.
 It passed that test.
 To test that the code passes the "leaderboard file not found error" test, I moved the dummy file out of the current working directory and saw if it would load in the error message, which it did.
 To test whether the leaderboard is only updated when the game is finished, I tried quitting out of the program before matching all the cards; it worked.
 To test whether the leaderboard file gets updated only when all matches have been made, I simply opened the leaderboard file after finishing and exiting the game to see if the current person's name (who just played the game) is there; it passed this test.